 We are committed to providing an inclusive education for all, enabling each child to learn and develop the skills and knowledge they need to thrive.

 We aim to develop confident, independent and ambitious learners who are able to plan, design, create, program and evaluate information through the use of computing.
 As well as the benefits of computing, we are also aware of the risks.
-This is why we prepare our children to stay safe online through the use of e-safety awareness sessions and safer internet days.
+This is why we prepare our children to stay safe online with our e safety curriculum, which runs alongside our computing curriculum.

-We have networked class sets of laptops and tablets and other resources (such as bee-bots and digital cameras) to support our computing teaching.
+We have networked class sets of laptops and ipads and other resources (such as bee-bots) to support our computing teaching.

-'Schools Broadband' provide our broadband, filtering and security services to ensure that our school meets with Keeping Children Safe in Education guidelines. https://www.schoolsbroadband.co.uk/schools-and-mats/primary-schools/
+'Schools Broadband' provide our broadband, with Netsweeper providing filtering and security services to ensure that our school meets with Keeping Children Safe in Education guidelines. https://www.schoolsbroadband.co.uk/schools-and-mats/primary-schools/

 Partnership Education Ltd provide specialised IT services to support the delivery of our curriculum. https://partnership.education/